movinalot/fgt-in-azure-ipsec-troubleshoot/README.md

 * Click on the error message to view further details
       ![vpnevents2](images/vpnevents2.png)

-* For further advanced troubleshooting, use the commands below
+* For advanced troubleshooting, use the commands below

 ```
 diagnose vpn ike filter name <phase1 name>